Learning to Describe Solutions for Bug Reports Based on Developer Discussions: Additional Generation Baselines

 \subsection{Baseline Results}

 We present baseline results in Table~\ref{table:supp-gen-results-table}.
 In addition to the metrics used in the main paper, we report ROUGE-1 and ROUGE-2.
 All of these baselines substantially underperform models presented in the main paper, especially the \ExSumm{} model.
 We believe this model performs so poorly due to noise in the supervision and because the extracted summaries are longer and structured differently than the reference descriptions in our dataset.
-Additionally, there are many examples in which the does not select a single sentence from the input, resulting in the prediction being the empty string.
+Additionally, there are many examples in which the model does not select a single sentence from the input, resulting in the prediction being the empty string.
 LexRank also performs poorly in terms of automated metrics against the reference description.
 This unsupervised approach aims to identify a ``centroid" sentence that summarizes the full input context and is not designed to specifically focus on solution-related context.

 All baselines that extract a whole utterance or sentences from specific utterances perform poorly, demonstrating the need for content selection from the broader context and content synthesis rather than relying on simple heuristics to produce a description of the solution.
 We find that the retrieval baselines tend to achieve higher scores, as retrieved descriptions are from the same distribution as the reference descriptions.
-However, these numbers are still quite low, relative to those in the main paper.
+However, these numbers are still much lower than those in the main paper.